Summer days in Penticton are the best kind of difficult. There are simply too many things to do.

 Visitors know it too, with thousands of people heading to the town to swim, hike, float, wine tour, paddle, sunbathe and climb over the warmer months.

 As the sun disappears, the crowds disperse.
 What they miss, however, are all the awesome experiences Penticton has to offer during the winter.

+Published 2017, updated December 2021.
 There are affiliate links in this post.
 If you make a qualifying purchase through one of these links, I may receive a small commission at no extra cost to you.

 Go wine tasting

 Though the majority of Naramata Bench wineries close up shop after harvest in October, there are still a few that offer tastings year-round.

 Run by a lovely down to earth Canadian British couple, Upper Bench Winery and Creamery is one of our top spots to visit for their bold wines and rich cheeses.

 If you like bold, French-style soft cheeses, you simply must try the Okanagan Gold.